wp-plugins/inboundio-marketing/README.txt

 5. Go to Send Email Menu, set a Subject for your mail, select the list of recepients.
 You can select multiple recepients too.
 6. Compose a body of the mail.
 7. Send the mail to all the recepients.
+8. To add widget, go to Dashboard -> Appearance -> Widgets.
+9. Add the new widget, by dragging inboundio marketing widget, into your widget area.
+10. The default title is "Subscribe to your-blog-name", in case you want to customise the title of the widget, provide it in the form in Appearance -> Widgets -> inboundio-marketing.

 == Frequently Asked Questions ==